DavidGarciaNexPlayer/iOS-SDK/Enabling Video Synchronization Feature.md

 ## Advanced configuration

-You can control the synchronization behaviour further by adjusting the below properties.
+You can control the synchronization behavior further by adjusting the below properties.

 ## NXPropertyEnableSpdSyncToDeviceTime

-Enables synchronization to device UTC for more accurate behaviour.
+Enables synchronization to device UTC for more accurate behavior.

 `player.setProperty(NXPropertyEnableSpdSyncToDeviceTime, value: 1 as NSObject)`